Investment Income That Requires Tax Reporting (2025/26)

 Online Self Assessment

-Report investment income and gains (except UK property) through Self Assessment. £100 penalty if late.
+Report investment income and gains (except UK property). £100 penalty if late.

 UK Property CGT Reporting